epiphyt/impressum/readme.txt

 == Changelog ==

-= 3.0.0-dev =
+= 3.0.0 =
+* Added: Sorting fields in the imprint block
+* Added: Link to documentation in plugin row
+* Improved: Code base (see https://docs.epiph.yt/impressum/developer/migration-3.html)
-* Fixed: Disabling a single field in the block to display when "all" are selected previously.
+* Fixed: Disabling a single field in the block to display when "all" are selected previously
+* Fixed: Welcome notice option will now be removed on uninstallation
+* Removed: Deprecated code

 = 2.2.1 =
 * Fixed: Some assets in the backend could not be loaded and thus prevented JavaScript functionality